Disney Packing List Tips & Tricks

 With all of that said, let’s get to the unique item Disney packing list, and then the packing checklist.
 We’ll start with the items our readers love the most–smart items that’ll save you time, money, stress, or (literally) physical discomfort and pain!

 Autograph Book Substitute – One of our friends used this Junior Character Encyclopedia of Disney Characters, and we thought it was the most brilliant thing ever.
 Instead of having characters sign a blank page, have them sign this actual book about 150+ Disney characters.
 After the trip, it’ll be a treasured keepsake.
 We’ve heard tons of feedback on Facebook from people who have tried–and loved–this!

-Frogg Toggs Chilly Pad – By far the most popular item on this list, Chilly Pads use some sort of space-age science material (or witchcraft?) to simultaneously be “cool and dry.”
+Frogg Toggs Chilly Pad – By far the most popular item on this list, and for good reason!
+Chilly Pads use some sort of space-age science material (or witchcraft?) to simultaneously be “cool and dry.”
 After getting wet and being wrung out, the towel becomes cooler than the outside air, providing cooling relief without the wet mess.
 When it stops cooling, re-wet the towel and wring it out.
-Viola, cold again.
+Boom, cold again.

 5-Pack of “Pro” Ponchos – While these are technically disposable, they’re a thicker and higher quality material than the ponchos above.
 We’ve found that they’re easy to reuse–just hang them up to dry in your room at the end of the day!
 Unless you really want to throw away your ponchos after each use, this is definitely the superior option.

 If you want something with a bit more personality, Sarah loves this reusable “Minnie Mouse-Inspired” Polka Dot Poncho.
 There are also other patterns for men and those who aren’t polka dot enthusiasts.